LobbyOS/server/contents/apps/lobby-server/src/data/docs/config.md

 ### db

-An array of database credentials :
+Lobby supports both MySQL and SQLite.
+So, this array will vary.

+For MySQL :

 ```php
 array(
   'host' => 'localhost',